brentd09/AZ040Labs/PowerShell-Lab-03.md

       Get-NetNeighbor | Sort-Object -Property State
     ```
     </Strong></details>
-1. Display a list of the network neighbors that's grouped by state, displaying only the IP address in as compact a format as possible and letting Windows PowerShell decide how to optimize the layout.
+1. Display a list of the network neighbors that are grouped by state, displaying only the IPAddress values in columns across the screen using as many columns as possible.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell